-If you are a US citizen you can find directions to apply for a Chinese visa and all of the necessary forms you need here.
+If you are a US citizen, you can find the visa application by emailing the address at the bottom of this page.
 There are now 10-year travel visas (L visas) available for US citizens.

 Business visas (M visa) can also be obtained without too much difficulty.
 You will need an invitation from the event or company you plan to attend.

 To get a work visa (Z visa) is a lot trickier since you will need to be hired by a company or school in China in order to get this type of visa.
 Many foreigners become English teachers, since there are thousands of positions available to both native and non-native English speakers alike.
 To look at such jobs you may browse Dave’s ESL Café among other websites.